FIWARE/cloud.PaaS/doc/admin_guide.rst

 This guide defines the procedure to install the different components that build up the PaaS Manager GE, including its requirements and possible troubleshooting.
-The guide includes two different ways of installing Paas Manager: Installation from rpm or installation from source (building previously the rpm)
+The guide includes two different ways of installing PaaS Manager: Installation from rpm or installation from source (building previously the rpm).

 Requirements
 ============